dclong/blog/misc/content/2019-02-11-spark-sql-tips.markdown

 1. use a dummy table
 2. use with to create a dummy table
 3. put it into insert ... select
+4. Partition columns need to be handled specially in an INSERT statement however, cluster columns do not need special handling in an INSERT statement.
+    Considered the table cust_sci.image_quality_score
+    which has both partition and cluster columns, below is an example inserting query.

+        INSERT INTO cust_sci.image_quality_score
+            PARTITION (site_id=0)
+        SELECT
+            item_id,
+            image_url,
+            guid,
+            'iipa',
+            score,
+            '2021-01-28'
+        from
+            cust_sci.temp_score_iipa
+        ;

         :::sql
         INSERT INTO cs_itm_text_featr PARTITION (site_id=1, meta_categ_id, auc_start_dt)